radumas/bikeways4everybody/data-analysis/readme.md

 ) l;
 ```

 Unfortunately whatever version of `PostGIS` CartoDB is using hasn't been updated to where `ST_Split` can split a line [by multiple points](http://postgis.net/docs/ST_Split.html).
 So create the [`split_line_multipoint`](/data-analysis/split_line_multipoint.sql) function in CartoDB, and replace `ST_Split` with it.
 Also unfortunate was that I asked the question for a simple set of lines.
 And the actual routes drawn are rather messy (they self-intersect, they have mysterious ends).
 So for the segments that cannot be joined to their parent line with `ST_contains`, for now, I've added successive join functions, first `ST_Overlaps`, then `ST_intersects` while waiting for [an answer](https://gis.stackexchange.com/questions/187503/how-can-i-use-st-contains-st-overlaps-with-non-simple-lines?lq=1).
 The full query is in [this file](/data-analysis/bikeways_route_agg.sql).
 Run the query and then `Create a new dataset` from it.

+### Mapping Routes

-Next turn that dataset into a map.
+Turn that dataset into a map.
 Make the lines a chloropleth based on `num_submissions` and edit the info_window html to be something like:

 ```html
 <div class="cartodb-popup v2">